overwolf/overwolf.github.io/docs/api/overwolf-games-events-rainbow-six.md

 As you can see, this object includes:

 * name - player's name <br>
-Important note - "name" is the player's username or, if the player use a nickname set in the privacy menu in the game, "name" will show his nickname and not his username
+Important note - "name" is the player's username or nickname if enabled

 * team - Blue/Orange/Spectator